Frequently Asked Questions about CyberAlert's news monitoring, social media monitoring and broadcast news monitoring services.

 9. Do you deliver paper clips?

-No we do not deliver paper clips.
-We monitor the online edition of publications and deliver the article electronically in a searchable digital file.
-Most companies have switched over from paper clips to electronic clips because the digital format is more efficient, more timely, and easier to manage than paper clips — and less expensive too.
+Our CyberAlert Print service monitors 25,000+ print publications and delivers clips electronically in a searchable digital file.
+Most companies have switched over from paper clips to electronic clips because the digital format is more efficient, more timely, and easier to manage than paper clips — and less expensive, too.

 10. What time will I receive my clips?